matthewjwoodruff/summaries/src/shoemaker.md

         handling for expensive constraints.
     I need to scan some more of the titles, but I don't think this group touches multi-objective optimization.
+    Based on the short bios of her students, they're all doing surrogate modeling for computationally expensive black-box functions.
+    One other thing that comes up is a complementary emphasis on parallel processing.
+    (Although I think parallel processing more naturally complements multiobjective approaches because you've got a Pareto set to sample rather than a single point.)

 # Impact of human activities on stream flow in the Biliu River basin, China